 FIG. 2.
-The form of the phase diagram for the range $2.00 \le D/d \le 2.22$ and pressures $p \le 0.02$ .
+The form of the phase diagram for the range $2.00 \le D/d \le 2.22$ and dimensionless pressures $p \le 0.02$.
 Seven different structures are in the plotted range.
 With increasing pressure, the widths of the line slips decrease and end in triple points.
 Discontinuous transitions are displayed as solid black lines, and continuous transitions are represented as dashed lines.
-The diamond symbols at p = 0 correspond to the hard-sphere symmetric structures (3,2,1), (3,3,0), and (4,2,2) [16].
-A rough estimate of the experimentally observed line-slip structure is indicated by a circle on this phase diagram.
-Note that there is also a very small (3,2,1) line-slip region just below D/d = 2.15 [16], not resolved in the present simulation.
+The diamond symbols at p=0 correspond to the hard-sphere symmetric structures (3,2,1), (3,3,0), and (4,2,2) [16].
+Accounting for the possible metastability (see below) of the observed structure, a rough estimate of the experimentally observed line-slip structure is indicated by the ellipse on this phase diagram.
+Note: there is also a very small (3,2,1) line slip region just below D/d=2.15 [16], not resolved in the present simulation.